Pleasant Grove, Mississippi

 Pleasant Grove is an unincorporated community in Panola County, Mississippi.
 Pleasant Grove is approximately 10 mi west of Sardis, along Mississippi Highway 315.

+History

+In 1900, Pleasant Grove had two churches, several stores, and a population of 62.

+A post office first began operating under the name Pleasant Grove in 1872.

 The Pleasant Grove Methodist Church and Pleasant Grove Cemetery are located there.
 The Pleasant Grove Volunteer Fire Department services the community.
 The Pleasant Grove School has been demolished.